Bring SecureFlag Training Directly into Your Workflow with Git Hooks

 Our Advisory Training Commit Hook makes it easy to embed security awareness whenever code is committed.

-Each time a commit is made that references a GitHub Security Advisory (GHSA), the hook checks if the required SecureFlag training for that vulnerability has been completed.
+Each time a commit is made that references a GHSA, the hook checks if the required SecureFlag training for that vulnerability has been completed.

 Here’s how the hook works in practice: